Private Group Tours to Scotland

 Day 12 – Abbotsford, Melrose & Rosslyn

-We travel along the Borders Railway to Tweedbank and transfer to Abbotsford House, Sir Walter Scott's 'romance of stone and mortar'.
-Following a guided tour and lunch (included), we continue to the elegant ruin of Melrose Abbey and the lavishly decorated Rosslyn Chapel.
+You travel along the Borders Railway to Tweedbank and transfer to Abbotsford House, Sir Walter Scott's 'romance of stone and mortar'.
+Following a guided tour and lunch (included), you continue to the elegant ruin of Melrose Abbey and the lavishly decorated Rosslyn Chapel.
+Road travel by private transport.

 Day 13 – Farewell